cjmoczy/504-final-project-lorenz_system/README.md

 ## Assumptions

 User has already installed or is readily avaliable to install the following libraries for the code.
-Chrono and Thread were only included to help delay the calculation to better emphasize the steps in the test.
+Chrono and Thread were only included to help delay the calculation to better emphasize the steps occuring during the test.
 ```c++
 #include <iostream>
 #include <iomanip>